input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

     // Will replace all existing service endpoints of the service with provided ones string service_endpoints = 3;
 }

+message PatchContextAction {
+    repeated string context = 1; // The list of strings to use by resolvers during resolution when producing a JSON-LD output }
 ```

 **Construction rules**